jDan735/kobra/README.md

 ```
 pip3 install kobra
 ```
-## ⚙️ Functionality
+## ⚙️ Functions
-Part of the functionality is copying from `python setup.py`
+Part of the functionality is copying from `python setup.py`.
 ### 💾 Install
 Installing the module from source code:
 ```